 None of these are particularly ideal for professional purposes.
 The first one, which uses a page number as an identifier, is difficult to remember.
 It also lacks any keywords, which won’t help it rank in search engines.

 The second example includes the publish date in the URL.
-This can get lengthy, and is also bad practice should you ever update your articles at a later date.
+This can get lengthy and is also bad practice should you ever update your articles at a later date.
 The URL will either be inaccurate, or you can change it and risk having broken links.

-How to Edit a Permalink on WordPress
+How to Change a Permalink in WordPress